ZhanfanZhou/FakeNews/README.md

 RBF SVM requires further parameters tuning since theoretically it can simulate the poly kernel performance.
 ## what's next

-### model optimization
+### Model optimization
 #### handling overfitting
 The preliminary experiments on validation data show both SVMs and Naive bayes overfit the training data easily.
 The performances drop significantly when models are tested on test data compared with validation data.

 Increasing the data variety, performing feature selection, adding regularization could help in our scenario.
 #### hyper-parameter tuning
 It is possible to perform a grid search to find the optimal hyper-params.

-It would be helpful to isolate training arguments to a yaml file for parameter tuning.
+It would be helpful to isolate training arguments to a yaml file while parameter tuning.
 ### Feature expansion
-making use of the meta info such as author: if possible, learn author embeddings.
+Make use of the Meta info such as author.
 The hypothesis is some authors are fake news maker.
+If possible, learn author embeddings.

 ### Model exploration
-BERT bases on the Transformer which takes good care of long input sequence whereas RNN like models may suffer from long dependency issue.
+Build a neural nets and leverage transfer learning to help classification, such as BERT.
+BERT is a powerful pre-trained language model that can be fine-tuned for down stream tasks.